laura-ash/recipe-collection/README.md

 ** API_KEY = [API key]
 ** API_SECRET = [API secret]
 ** CLOUD_NAME = [Cloud name]
-- Go to the Deploy tab and Deploy Branch, ensuring that master branch is selected

-Locally run this project
+* Finally, I selected Deploy Branch within Heroku, using the master branch
+* The project was successfully deployed to Heroku

 #### Testing:

-This involved testing the
-different forms and then comparing the data that ended up in the database.
+This involved testing the different forms and then comparing the data that ended up in the database.
 Especially with adding recipes, it was tricky to format them in the way I wanted.
 This was especially relevant for the ingredients and method section, as these were arrays which the users would have to add and then they would need to be formatted to appear in a list.